-As it is shown in the Figure 2.0 above, majority of dry socket cases were found in mandibular teeth 33(80.4%) compared to maxillary teeth being 8 (19.5%).
+As it is shown in the Figure 2above, the majority of dry socket cases were found in mandibular teeth 33(80.4%) compared to maxillary teeth being 8 (19.5%).
 The mandibular third molar 16 (39.02%) had the highest frequency of dry socket.
 The mandibular second molar 10 (24.3%) followed by premolars 9 (21.9%) followed by maxillary first molar 6(14.6%).

 Statistically significant difference was noted in maxillary and mandibular extractions.
-Following maxillary extractions, the prevalence of dry socket noted as 1.4% and mandibular extractions 8.3%.
-Hence, p=0.002 statistically significant.
+Following maxillary extractions, the prevalence of dry socket noted as 1.4% and mandibular extractions 8.3% which was statistically significant (p<0.05)

 The main complain of patients was pain associated with dry socket.
 In addition, there were some clinical features associated with pain which include denuded bone, halitosis, and empty socket present in 18 (43%) patients.
 The same clinical features without halitosis were present in 10 (24%) patients.
 Moreover, the same clinical features without denuded bones were noted in 6 (14%) patients.
 Pain with empty socket found in 7 (17%) cases.
-This concludes that pain and empty socket found in 41 (100%) patients out of which denuded bone was noted in 28 (68%); halitosis 24 (58%) patients.
+Pain and empty socket were found in 41 (100%) patients, out of which denuded bone was noted in 28 (68%).
+Furthermore, halitosis was present in 24 (58%) patients.

-In this study, out of 1246 patients, 407 were smokers (11 female and 396 male).
+Out of 1246 patients, 407 were smokers (11 female and 396 male).
 There were thirty people were noted as heavy smokers (consuming>15 cigarettes per day).
 Following extractions in those who smoked, the prevalence of dry socket was 6.1% (407 extractions were found to have 25 dry socket) as compared to 1.9% (1239 extractions were found to have 16 dry socket cases).
 This difference was statistically significant.

 Furthermore, following non-surgical extraction of teeth, the prevalence of dry socket per tooth was 2.4% (24 out of 983), while surgical extraction was 6.4% (17 out of 263).
 This difference was statistically significant.

-As far as thetechnique of extraction and the experiences of the operator are concerned, the prevalence of dry socket was 2.0 % (22 of 790),& 1.03 % (2 of 193) following the nonsurgical extractions done by postgraduate and undergraduate students, respectively.This difference was statistically insignificant.
-In surgical extractions, on the other hand, the prevalence of dry socket was 6.7 % (14 of 208) when extractions were performed by postgraduate students and 5.4% (3 of 55) by consultants.
+The prevalence of dry socket was 2.0 % (22 of 790) & 1.03 % (2 of 193) following closed extractions and open extractions, respectively but this difference was statistically insignificant.
+In open extractions, on the other hand, the prevalence of dry socket was 6.7 % (14 of 208) when extractions were performed by postgraduate students and 5.4% (3 of 55) when performed by consultants.
 This difference was also statistically insignificant.

 Participants (patients) received verbal postoperative instructions from the operators.
 There were 1200 patients who were prescribed post-extraction medications.
-Pain reliever (i.eparacetamolor ibuprofen or both) were recommended for 496 patients, andcombination of antibiotics (metronidazole or amoxicillin or both) and pain relieverswereprescribed for 750 patients.
+Analgesics (i.e paracetamol, ibuprofen or both) were prescribed to 496 patients, and a combination of antibiotics (metronidazole, amoxicillin or both) and analgesics prescribed for 750 patients.

 There was no statistically significant association between the development of dry socket and patient's age, operator experience, oral hygiene and presence of systemic diseases.